udexon/Phoshell/README.md

 - Diversification of Programming Languages and Frameworks
 - Separation of CLI and GUI

+- 3.2 Blindspot: Shell is supposed to simplify things (what things?), but most programmers thought that shell is a huge mysterious beast like Bash which is beyond the reach of common mortals.
+Thanks to Unix GNU?

+Subconcious conditioning, like the little elephant in the circus.
+Trained not to escape, tied to a pole.
+When grown up, also not espcaping.

 #### Consequences
 To TLDR the long stories:

 - Is it possible to unify all programming languages with a universal script?
 - Is it possible to create a CLI shell that can program GUI interactively?

-What are the problems we are trying to solve?
+### 3.3 What are the problems we are trying to solve?

 1. The good old learning curve to pick up a new framework / programming language (JavaScript React Redux).